chrisckwong821/Blog/_posts/crawl-fx_news.md

     - After inspecting the page elements, you can see that the main table with all the news is rendered by javascript in the browser.
 In that case, the direct response from the url does not contain the information I need.
 So I looked for a way to crawl javascript content.

     - It is when Splash comes into place.
 Once Splash is up and running through docker, I managed to get the expected return from the page.

-    - A tip: For testing, you can download the txt file from Splash opened in a browser at  port 8050(default) `localhost:8050`.
+    - A tip: For testing, you can download the txt file from Splash opened in a browser at  port 8050 (Default) `localhost:8050`.
 Then run the file in scrapy shell `scrapy shell file.html` after converting the file into html format.
 From there you can experiement the methods associated with the response and selectors(a scrapy object).

 Preliminary Steps:

     1. Create a project file by ::
     $ scrapy startproject fx_news
     2. Make the necessary change mentioned in the documentation of Splash in ``settings.py``.
 Here is the setting that I added :